-Our assigned baa3 profitability score reflects Spar Nord's relatively resilient profitability over the last few years, and its improved performance in the second and third quarter of 2020, with net income of DKK231 million and DKK252 million, respectively, after the difficult first three months, when net income was just DKK24 million primarily due to high loan loss provisions.
-Due to the economic fallout of the coronavirus-induced disruption with continued downside risks in the operating environment, Moody's expects that profitability will however remain under pressure.
-In addition, the bank will have to issue more expensive (compared with cheap deposits) senior non-preferred (which we classify as junior senior) debt.
+Our assigned baa2 profitability score reflects Spar Nord's relatively resilient profitability over the last few years, and our expectation that profitability will recover in 2021 supported by Denmark's gradual reopening of the economy.
+We also expect the bank's efforts to impose negative deposit rates will help mitigate the pressure on lending margins due to prolonged period of extremely low interest rates.
+On the other hand, the bank will have to issue more expensive (compared with cheap deposits) senior non-preferred (which we classify as junior senior) debt.
 Spar Nord's profitability is stronger than that of its Danish peers we rate that consolidate MCIs as profitability for low-risk mortgages is typically lower than for corporate lending.

-The bank's net income-to-tangible assets ratio fell to 0.7% in the nine months ended in September 2020 (full year 2019: 1.1%).
-The decline in net income was primarily driven by higher loan loss provisions, which amounted to DKK287 million, compared to DKK10 million for the year earlier period.
-For the nine months ended in September 2020, net interest margin was 1.6%, compared to 1.7% in 2019 and 1.9% in 2018.
-For the same period, net fee and commission income declined by 2% year-on-year.
-Overall, total non-interest income made up 52% of total revenue.
-Operating expenses increased by 4% compared to the same period last year.
+The bank's net income-to-tangible assets ratio increased to 1.1% in the three months ended in March 2021 (Q1 2020: 0.1%, full year 2020: 0.7%).
+The increase in net income compared to the year earlier period was primarily due to a dramatic decline in loan loss provisions, which amounted to a minimal DKK2 million, compared to DKK175 million for the year earlier period.
+Pre-provision income also supported net income, as a 7% increase in net interest income and a 23% increase in net fee and commission income helped offset a 9% increase in costs, as a result of the BankNordic Danish business acquisition.
 The Moody's-adjusted cost-to-income ratio stood at 63%, slightly higher than other Nordic peers.

 Spar Nord's profitability has been relatively resilient over the last few years, despite the low interest rate environment.
 However, the ultralow interest rate environment puts pressure on the profitability of Danish banks.
 To partly alleviate this pressure, Spar Nord, similar to other Danish banks, announced in 2019 negative interest rates for private customers deposits.
-The bank announced that effective 8 December 2020, the threshold for charging a negative interest on private customers' deposits will be lowered to DKK100,000 (€13,400), from DKK250,000(€33,500).
+Currently, the threshold for charging a negative interest on private customers' deposits is DKK100,000 (€13,400).
 Private customers exceeding this limit are charged -0.60% on their deposits.
-As of the same date, the interest rate on corporate customers deposits will change to -0.75% (from -0.60%).
+As of the start of Q3 2021, most of the bank's corporate customers pay negative rates of -1.00% on the whole deposit balance.